knassar702/scant3r/README.md

 ***

+### :warning: This project is not longer supported
+You should use the Lotus project (https://github.com/rusty-sec/lotus/) instead of scant3r, since scant3r had been developed with many errors that will take more time to fix and scant3r is very slow compared to Lotus.

 ### What's this?
 this is a module-based web automation tool that I made for saving my scripting time by providing some utilizes that every web pentester needs in his automation script